Scherzer sharp as Rangers beat A's for 8th straight win

 Corey Seager had three hits including his 19th home run for the surging Rangers.
 Marcus Semien, Robbie Grossman and Sam Huff added two hits apiece.

-Under first-year Texas manager Bruce Bochy, the Rangers (68-46) have already matched their win total from last season and lead the Houston Astros by three games in the AL West.
+Under Bochy who is in his first year with Texas, the Rangers (68-46) have already matched their win total from last season and lead the Houston Astros by three games in the AL West.

 Texas’ win streak is the longest active in the majors and longest by the Rangers since winning 10 straight from May 9-19, 2017.